 My best advice to avoid this posture moving into 2021 is to limit screen time throughout the day, and when you do need to be on your phone or laptop, have these devices positioned at eye level to avoid looking down.

-A great exercise to ease the pressure in your neck or upper back is to lay on a foam roller – placing it vertically up your spine, with your head and buttocks resting on it.
+A great exercise to ease the pressure in your neck or upper back is to lay on a foam roller or posture pole – placing it vertically up your spine, with your head and buttocks resting on it.
 Bend your knees upwards and place your feet flat on the floor.
 Lay your arms out to the side to feel a nice stretch through the front of your chest.
 You can lay in this position for up to fifteen minutes – this is a great opportunity to pop on a meditation or calming music to help relax both your body and mind!

 This year has been a rollercoaster for many, filled with the uncertainty that a global pandemic is likely to bring.
 As a result, in 2020 I started having a lot of patients comment that, although they haven’t done anything differently, they were experiencing new aches and pains, headaches and poor sleep – the list goes on!
 I asked them if they had felt more stressed than usual, knowing already that the answer would be a resounding YES!